apache/mina-site/source/mina-project/userguide/ch1-getting-started/ch1.2-why-mina.md

 Last but not least, **MINA** is a network framework that has been specifically designed to work on both the client side and server side.
 Writing a server makes it critical to have a scalable system, which is tunable to fit the server needs, in terms of performance and memory usage.
 This is what **MINA** is good for, making it easy to develop you server.

-## When to use MINA ?
+## When to use MINA?

-This is a interesting question! **MINA** does not expect to be the best possible choice in all cases.
+This is an interesting question! **MINA** does not expect to be the best possible choice in all cases.
 There are a few elements to take into account when considering using **MINA**.
 Let's list them:

  * Ease of use
      When you have no special performance requirements, **MINA** is probably a good choice as it allows you to develop a server or a client easily, without having to deal with the various parameters and use cases to handle when writing the same application on top of **BIO** or **NIO**.
 You could probably write your server with only a few lines of code, and there are less pitfalls in which you are likely to fall.